Safdie Rabines Architects: History and leadership

+Safdie Rabines Architects was established by Ricardo Rabines and Taal Safdie who met while enrolled in University of Pennsylvania School of Design's Master of Architecture program.
+They married in 1989, moved to San Diego, CA in 1990, and established Safdie Rabines Architects in 1993.

 Awards

 In 2006, Safdie and Rabines received the Residential Architect "Rising Stars" Leadership Award.
-Since then, the firm's work has been recognized with over 75 awards for architecture, urban design and master planning by entities including the American Institute of Architects, American Society of Landscape Architects, American Planning Association.
 In 2017, the National City Aquatic Center was awarded an Orchid for Architecture by the San Diego Architectural Foundation.